SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

 4. To get a better understanding of what is actually exported, lets try to visualize the computational graph of the model.
 This can be done using the open-source tool [netron](https://github.com/lutzroeder/netron).
 You can either try it out directly in [webbrowser](https://netron.app/) or you can install it locally using `pip install netron` and then run it using `netron resnet18.onnx`.
+Can you figure out what method of the model is exported to ONNX?

+    ??? success "Solution"

+        When a Pytorch model is exported to ONNX, it is only the `forward` method of the model that is exported.
+This means that it is the only method we have access to when we load the model later.
+Therefore, make sure that the `forward` method of your model is implemented in a way that it can be used for inference.

 5. After converting a model to ONNX format we can use the [ONNX Runtime](https://onnxruntime.ai/docs/) to run it.
     The benefit of this is that ONNX Runtime is able to optimize the computational graph of the model, which can lead